Last Updated on 30/03/2024 by Above Diamond

 What is Rose Gold/Pink Gold?

-The main reason why rose gold has its pink color is because of copper.
-The more copper is used, the more red the gold will appear.
-Usually, the mixture of 18K rose gold is 75% gold and 25% copper.
+The pink color comes from copper, and the more copper used, the redder the gold becomes.
+Typically, 18K rose gold is a mix of 75% gold and 25% copper.

 Pros of Rose Gold